rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 ### Releasing an update to codepush

+Under normal circumstances, we'd like to release to Android and iOS simulatenously to avoid versions getting out of sync.

+TODO: Update what extraordinary circumstances are if we ever encounter them.

-1. Run `yarn codepush:release`.
+1. Run `yarn codepush:[android|ios]:release`.
 This will push a codepush update using our Staging key which all non-prod-release builds use.
 Test that the update looks correct on one of these builds.
-1. Once you've verified the update is working, run `yarn codepush:promote` to promote the staging update to the Production environment.
+1. Once you've verified the update is working, run `yarn codepush:[android|ios]:promote` to promote the staging update to the Production environment.
 All app installs via the app stores should then receive this update.
+1. Once you've promoted a codepush release, tag the current commit with the codepush release label with `git tag -a codepush-[android|ios]-[label]`.
+You can list the labels of production codepush releases by using `yarn codepush:[android|ios]:history:production`.